sigstore/policy-controller/README.md

 1. You must set the `AZ_CLIENT_ID` environment variable to the managed identity's client ID.
 This will detected by the Azure credential manager

+When you create a cluster that has managed identities enabled, a user assigned managed identity called
+`<AKS cluster name>-agentpool`.
+Use this identity's client ID when setting `AZ_CLIENT_ID`.
+Make sure the ACR is attached to your cluster.

 ## Support Policy

 This policy-controller's versions are able to run in the following versions of Kubernetes: